What should the customer know about your pricing (e.g., discounts, fees)?

 The number of days you need will ultimately depend on how many songs you want to record.
 Remember that recording and mixing always takes a lot longer than you imagine so make sure to budget sufficiently for this.
 A full album can take anywhere up to 14 full days studio time with approximately half of this time being spent on the mix down.
 For this reason you, as a band must be as perfect as possible with regard to your musicianship otherwise you may end up paying for extra days to finish the mixing stage.

-Overall you are looking for a studio to suit your needs that offer rates within your budget, the services of an experienced sound engineer, an excellent reputation for their sound quality and professionalism and helpful, friendly staff that will make your recording experience worthwhile and productive.
+Overall, you are looking for a studio to suit your needs: rates within your budget, services of an experienced sound engineer, an excellent reputation for their sound quality and professionalism and helpful, friendly staff that will make your recording experience worthwhile and productive.